dgroomes/javascript-playground/file/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * DONE Can a file be read chunk by chunk?
-* Copy a file using a read and write stream and substitute placeholders with other values.
+* DONE Copy a file using a read and write stream and substitute placeholders with other values.
   This is a templating pattern.